100+ datasets found

 Methodology

 The data was originally gathered for internal purposes to indicate the progress being made by departments in returning to the workplace in greater numbers.
-Data was collected from Departmental HQ buildings to gain a general understanding of each department’s position without requiring departments to introduce data collection methods across their whole estate which would be expensive and resource intensive.
+Data was collected in respect of Departmental HQ buildings to gain a general understanding of each department’s position without requiring departments to introduce data collection methods across their whole estate which would be expensive and resource intensive.

-These figures incorporate all employees for the departments providing data for this report whose home location is their Departmental HQ building.
-The figures do not include contractors and visitors.
+These figures are representative of employees whose home location is their departmental HQ building.
+These figures do not include contractors and visitors.
+Departments providing data are listed below.

-All data presented are sourced and collected by departments and provided to the Cabinet Office.
+All data presented is sourced and collected by departments and provided to the Cabinet Office.
 The data presented are not Official Statistics.

-There are 4 main methods used to collect the Daily Average Number of Employees in the HQ building:
+There are four main methods used to collect the Daily Average Number of Employees in the HQ building:

 • wifi and/or computer log-ins associated with location